 - Monitor: G-Sync compatible monitor connected via DisplayPort v1.2

 NVIDIA G-Sync is a great way to remove screen tearing when playing games on your PC and basically just make games feel smoother.
-And an even better way of improving this is by grabbing a new monitor ensure it has NVIDIA G-Sync support otherwise the G-Sync option will be missing on the control panel in Windows.
+So when you buy a new monitor ensure it has NVIDIA G-Sync support otherwise the G-Sync option will be missing on the control panel in Windows.

 How to enable G-sync on Windows PC

 Below are the steps for enabling NVIDIA G-Sync in Windows 10 or Windows 11.